 To check the burner safety function, first make sure the main gas valve is off.
-Turn the fan switch on and allow the fan to start.
+Turn the fan switch on, and allow the fan to start.
 Then, turn the heater switch on.
 The dryer will shut down after 20 seconds.
 The safety message, "Burner 1 warning flame not detected" will appear.
-Repeat test for each fan/heater unit.